-Funding The steering committee recommends that project partners work together to develop a funding strategy for the Southwest Corridor Plan that includes local, regional, state and
+Funding The steering committee recommends that project partners work together to develop a funding strategy for the Southwest Corridor Plan that includes local, regional, state and federal sources.
+Capital funding for

 Bus rapid transit: Exclusive transitway or mixed traffic?

 Bus rapid transit is a highly flexible and versatile transit mode.
 This means it can be difficult to define, and bus rapid transit projects are often under pressure to cut costs by reducing how much of the line runs in dedicated right of way.